mika-s/mika-s.github.io/_posts/2019-05-27-notes-on-70-761-Querying-Data-with-Transact-SQL.markdown

 on [error handling][erland-sommerskog-error-handling].

 Microsoft likes to ask questions on features that are new in the latest version of SQL Server.
-This is done to make sure people with an older version of the certification can't just pass without reading for the exam.
+This is done to make sure people with an older version of the certification can't pass without studying when going for the newest version of the certification.
 SQL Server 2016 introduced JSON and temporal tables, so make sure you know those topics very well.

 ---